Babesia: Genomics

-Life cycle
+Lifecycle

-The life cycle of B. microti, which is typical of parasites in the genus, requires a biological stage in a rodent or deer host.
+The lifecycle of B. microti, which is typical of parasites in the genus, requires a biological stage in a rodent or deer host.
 It is transmitted by ticks of the family Ixodidae between these hosts.
 To begin, the tick as the definitive host becomes infected itself, as it takes up gametocytes when attached for a blood meal.
 It also introduces the Babesia into the intermediate host (e.g. cattle) when taking a blood meal.
 As Babesia enter the animal's red blood cells (erythrocytes), they are called sporozoites.
 Within the red blood cell, the protozoa become cyclical and develop into a trophozoite ring.
 The trophozoites moult into merozoites, which have a tetrad structure coined a Maltese-cross form.
 Trophozoite and merozoite growth ruptures the host erythrocyte, leading to the release of vermicules, the infectious parasitic bodies, which rapidly spread the protozoa throughout the blood.
 Rather than producing more and more trophozoites, some of the merozoites produce gametocytes.
 The gametes are fertilized in the tick gut and develop into sporozoites in the salivary glands.
 These are the sporozoites the infected tick introduces when it bites an intermediate host.

-Even as an incidental host, the phase changes which occur in the parasite are the same within humans as in the biological hosts.
+Even as an incidental host, the phase changes that occur in the parasite are the same within humans as in the biological hosts.
 Babesia can be diagnosed at the trophozoite stage, and can also be transmitted from human to human through the tick vector, through blood transfusions, or through congenital transmission (an infected mother to her baby).